For urgent consular assistance call

 Dry your hands on a clean towel.

-Hepatitis B is endemic in the Marshall Islands.
+Hepatitis B is endemic in Marshall Islands.
 You should seek medical advice on vaccination if your lifestyle places you at risk of infection.

 Get vaccinated against mumps with the measles mumps rubella (MMR) vaccine (2 doses) before you go.